-(Others) think that an imminent removal of price caps constitutes too material a change and will likely cause grave impact on a significant number of registrants (predominantly looking forward at the 53.47% of global domain name registrations), even though the removal could bring about benefits for both non-registrant end-users and non-portfolio-registrant end users.
-Therefore, this group urges ICANN to reconsider reversing the proposal and reinstituting the provision of price caps in the proposed Registry Agreement renewals for the .ORG, .BIZ and .INFO TLDs but with a covenant that it remained for a specified time of say, 3-5 years and with a condition precedent that the Registry Operators to give ample prior and effective notice of at least 1 year to their existing registrants so as to allow them time to react to the eventual price cap removal. [emphasis added]
+Others think that the immediate removal of price caps constitutes too material a change and could have a material impact on a significant number of registrants (predominantly looking forward at the 53.47% of global domain name registrations if .COM and .NET are uncapped), even though the removal could bring about benefits for both non-registrant end-users and non-portfolio-registrant end users.
+Therefore, this group urges ICANN to temporarily reinstitute the provision of price caps in the proposed Registry Agreement renewals for the .ORG, .BIZ and .INFO TLDs, with a covenant that the cap remains in place for a specified time of say, 3-5 years and with a condition precedent that the Registry Operators give ample prior and effective notice of at least 1 year to their existing registrants so as to allow them time to react to the eventual price cap removal.

+Greater flexibility in managing the price cap is another alternative.
+For instance, registries could have the option to “roll over” the 10% from year to year, allowing them to increase prices less often but in larger increments.

+We also note with interest another approach, suggested by the NCSG, which sets out a somewhat different middle ground: “Rather than removing price caps from the agreement entirely, these should be retained but raised by an appropriate amount.
+In addition, this aspect of the contract should be subject to a review midway through the contract, based on the impact of the price changes on non-profit registrants.”

+“The NCSG disagrees with the decision to remove price cap provisions in the current .org agreement.
+On the one hand, we recognize the maturation of the domain name market, and the need for Public Interest Registry to capitalize on the commercial opportunities available to it.
+Public Interest Registry, as a non-profit entity, supports many excellent causes (including, it is worth noting, the NCSG).
+On the other hand, as the home for schools, community organizations, open-source projects, and other non-profit entities that are run on shoestring budgets, this registry should not necessarily operate under the same commercial realities that guide other domains.
+Fees should remain affordable, with domains that are priced within reach of everyone, no matter how few resources they have.
+Consequently, we support leaving the price cap provisions in place.
+We would not object to the price cap being raised by a reasonable level.”

 In any event, the offer by the Registry Operators to existing registrants to secure their domain names for up to 10 years at (prevailing) current prices should also be encouraged regardless.